abw/badger-database-js/manual/tutorial.md

 });
 ```

-For simple cases you can define the table columns using a whitespace
+For simple cases you can define the table columns using a whitespace, e.g.
-delimited string, as show in the previous example.
+`id name email`.

 ```js
 const db = await connect({